ziranjameshe/file-creator/README.md

 cf -h
 ```

-cf stands is short for create_file
+cf is short for create_file

 ## Example
 - Create a python file with 744